 Spread Leafgro® evenly and mix or rototill to a depth of four to six inches.
-Rake the area smooth, and seed or sod on top of prepared soil.
-Roll if possible and water.
-When reseeding your lawn, apply the lawn seed, then spread Leafgro® evenly on top, then roll and water.
+Rake the area smooth and seed or sod on top of prepared soil.
+Roll if possible and then water.
+When reseeding your lawn apply grass seed then spread Leafgro® evenly on top and then roll and water.

-When preparing areas for flowers, perennials, ground covers and vegetable gardens, use eight bags per 100 square feet of garden area.
+When preparing areas for flowers, perennials, ground covers and vegetable gardens.
 Mix to a depth of four to six inches.
 Leafgro® should be used when creating new beds or rejuvenating old ones.

 Leafgro® for Rain Gardens